Prekshabarjatya/Responsive_Web_Design/README.md

-I understand!
-Let me revise that part to make it more humble and focused on your learning journey, rather than sounding boastful.
-Here's an updated version of the **README**:

----

 # 🌐 **Responsive Web Design Certification Projects**

 This repository contains all the projects and exercises completed during the **FreeCodeCamp Responsive Web Design Certification**.